algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_report/week_1.md

 1. Read and analyze the call for tender.
 2. Discuss the feasibility of the project.
 3. Gather questions from team members.
-4. Request a meeting to the customer to answer the team's questions.
+4. Request a meeting to the customer to answer our questions and to meet the team.
 5. Gather information and begin writing the functional specifications.
 6. Practice the C programming language and understand how a Virtual Processor and an interpreter work.